MatejBosansky/LoraDroneTracker/README.md

 # LoraDroneTracker
 GPS tracker (not only)for drone using LoRa communication.
 Repository consists from 2 PlatformIO projects: `LoraDroneTracker_T` - for trasnceiver and `LoraDroneTracker_R` for receiver board.
-Check [this figure](https://github.com/MatejBosansky/LoraDroneTracker/tree/master/Docs/LoraDroneTracker_vis.png) to get quick overview how it works and what all you need.
+Check [this figure](https://github.com/MatejBosansky/LoraDroneTracker/tree/master/Docs/LoraDroneTracker_vis.png) to get quick overview how it works and what do you need.

 ## Features
 - No display is needed.
 This project uses serial communication with smartphone to get location data.
 You will recieve direct link for google maps.
 - Unlike the GSM based GPS tracking devices, you don't need to use SIM card and you don't need to rely on signal of GSM operator.
-- Possible to hibernate controler for specific ammount of time from beginning of flight - for example transciever starts to working after 17 minutes from start.
+- Possible to hibernate controler for specific ammount of time from beginning of flight - for example transceiver starts working after 17 minutes from start.
-- Basic and easy to understand project using PlatformIO.
+- Basic, easy to understand and well commented project using PlatformIO.
 Good base point for your further modifications.

 ## Hardware
 Additionally to soldering iron you will need: